Doonagore Castle, which Cadbury incorrectly identified as Mooghaun Fort in its ad campaign.

 Dnalor 01 (Own work)

 Valentine's Day originated as a feast to celebrate the decapitation of a third-century Christian martyr, or perhaps two.
-So how did the day become a celebration of love?
+It took a gruesome path to becoming a romantic holiday.

 The benchmark scheme that protects cocoa farmers and local communities could be toppled as big players rethink their role.